pfertyk/blog/content/2016-11-01-slack-integration-that-would-be-great.md

-Title: If you could just go ahead and automatically post images on Slack
+Title: Automatically respond to Slack messages containing specified text
 Date: 2016-11-01
 Summary: Yeah, that would be great

-Have you seen *The Office*?
-Do you wake up at night to the sound of ?
-Does your team use Slack?
-If so, you came to the right place!
-In this blog post, I will show you how to use Python to automatically detect 'That would be great' in Slack messages and send a picture of Bill Lumbergh it this situation occurs.
-You will use bot users and outgoing webhooks, and finally you will deploy on Heroku.
-Let's get right to it!
+Recently I tried to create a Slack bot.
+It's job would be to read the messages and, if 'that would be great' was detected in the content, respond to the message with a picture of Bill Lumbergh from the office (yeah, I'm a funny guy).
+But I found out that the learning resources are somewhat scattered around the Internet.
+It was difficult for a person not familiar with Slack API and with bots in general to get a grip of the whole process.

+I finally succeeded, and I would like to help others with a similar problem.
+This post will show you how to integrate with Slack in two ways: sing bot users and outgoing webhooks.
+You don't have to know anything about Slack or Python frameworks, but the basic Python skills and a Heroku account are required (unless you want to host the solution on your own server).
+The code will be simple and will do this one and only task that I mentioned: detect the text and respond with an image.
+Let't get right to it!

 ## First attempt: bot user

-Some short description of bot users
+Slack allows you to create [bot users](https://api.slack.com/bot-users).
+They are very similar to normal users, except they can be controlled using the API token.

 ### Create a bot user